Book Your Complimentary Consultation

-As we age, combination of genetic, lifestyle, dietary and environmental factors contribute to skin ageing.
+As we age, combination of genetic, lifestyle, dietary and environmental factors contribute to our skin ageing.

 There are three types of skin ageing – the first being intrinsic ageing, which is known as the natural ageing process that begins in our mid- twenties.
-This is where our collagen production begins to slow down and slows our elastin thus enabling our skin to snap back into place.
+This is where our collagen production begins to slow down and slows our elastin thus reducing our skin’s ability to snap back into place.
 With less fat in the skin, it starts to sag and look more aged, wrinkled and fragile.
 Our sebaceous glands are producing less oil and elastin which then gives us our wrinkles.

 The second is called extrinsic ageing – where external factors contribute to ageing such as smoking, diet, sleep positions, prolonged exposure to the sun and repetitive facial expressions – such as frowning.